 Data Binding in Blazor Calendar Component

-This section briefly explains how to bind the value to the Calendar component in the below different ways.
+This section explains how to bind a value to the Calendar component in the following ways:

 • One-Way Data Binding